 Another imposing building near Madison Square is the New York Life Insurance Company Building.
 It was erected in 1928 at the site of the original Madison Square Garden.
 The NY Life Insurance Company building is known for its octagonal gilded spire.
 Its design by Cass Gilbert (architect of the Woolworth Building) was inspired by the Salisbury Cathedral in England.

 A more recent, but no less striking building at Madison Square is One Madison, originally known as The Saya.
-The 50 story and 617ft (188m) tall building was designed by Cetra Ruddy Architects.
+The 50-story and 617-ft-tall (188 m.) building was designed by Cetra Ruddy Architects.

 The modern glass tower, built in 2009, contrasts with the many historic buildings around it.
 While all the early twentieth century skyscrapers around Madison Square Park were built as office towers, One Madison Park was designed as a residential tower.
 The top floors have magnificent views over the Metlife Tower and Midtown.

 One Madison is one of the first of a new trend of ‘skinny’ skyscrapers in New York, which are characterized by their very high height-to-width ratio.
 One Madison Park’s height-to-width ratio is 12:1.
 The champion in this category is the 435 m.
 (1,428 ft.) tall Steinway Tower, with a ratio of about 24:1.

 Madison Square Park